Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/Module.md#Module">
       Module
   </a></summary>
-  Module is the set of files, which is described in <code>will-file</code>.
+  A module is a set of files that are described in <code>will-file</code>.
 </details>
 <details><summary><a href="./concept/Module.md#Submodule">
       Submodule